Wiqaytna-app/wiqaytna_ios/README.md

-Wiqaytna is the official Moroccan exposure norification app, based on the protocol Bluetrace implementation
+Wiqaytna is the official Moroccan exposure notification app.
 ---